Gillis Bildt: Parliamentarian

-Bildt was a Member of the Riksdag (Sweden's legislature) in 1847–1874 and 1887–1894.
+Bildt was a Member of the Riksdag of the Estates and Riksdag (Sweden's legislature) from 1847 to 1874 and 1887 to 1894.
 From 1867, when the Riksdag became bicameral, Bildt sat in the Upper House (Första kammaren).

-As a representative in the House of Nobility, which was the most august Riksdag Estate until 1866, Bildt was aligned with Junkerpartiet.
-Junkerpartiet was a group of conservative free-market nobles (related term: Prussian Junkers).
+As a representative in the House of Nobility, which was the most august Riksdag Estate until 1866, Bildt was aligned with the Junker Party.
+The Junker Party was a group of conservative free-market nobles (related term: Prussian Junkers).

 Bildt spoke out on social policy issues.
 One was the development of health care services.
 Another concerned the inadequate schooling for women.

 "It is an established fact", he declared in a speech in 1859, "that the development of our nation depends on the education of women".